napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ### Removing your plugin from napari and the hub

-To completely hide your plugin from both the napari plugin manager and the napari hub, remove the `Framework :: napari` classifier from your `pyproject.toml`:
+To completely hide your plugin from all napari-related APIs, workflows and listings, remove the `Framework :: napari` classifier from your `pyproject.toml`:

 ```toml
 [project]